Anonymised case profile · Market-Entry Marketing Sprint

 What this engagement did not include.

-No legal services, no entity formation, no visa work, no tax structuring, no banking introductions, no regulatory licensing or US machine-safety work, no fiduciary services, no IP filing, no recruiting, no M&A advisory.
+No legal services, no entity formation, no visa work, no tax structuring, no banking introductions, no regulatory licensing or US machine-safety work, no fiduciary services, no IP filing, no recruiting, no M&A transaction work.
 These were handled by German counsel, US counsel, and regulatory specialists in parallel.

 Maschinenbau lead profile.